jenna-mar/shopify_task_WD_W19/README.md

 Solution fulfils all listed requirements of the [Shopify - Winter 2019 - Web Developer Internship Challenge](https://drive.google.com/file/d/1m99bOQvewIpx0POBtGwFayZqcpiM5cXP/view).

+A sample of the application may be viewed and tested [here](https://peaceful-shore-72518.herokuapp.com/).

 ##### Bonus Features

   * Front-end acts as client to [GitHub GraphQL API v4](https://developer.github.com/v4/) (rather than REST)